 Ever wondered who is responsible for the management of your school's database?
-Well you're not alone – it’s a more common question than you might think.
+Well, you're not alone – it’s a more common question than you might think.
 Who is responsible and who should have access?

-Chairo Christian School have been using their School Management System (TASS) for quite some time – but not always to its full potential.
+Chairo Christian School has been using their School Management System (TASS) for quite some time – but not always to its full potential.
 We met up with Trevor Ciminelli (Information Systems Coordinator) and Lyndon Calway (ICT Services Manager) to talk about their unique approach to database management and how they transformed the way they manage their school's software.

 Why does database ownership matter?

-When there is no clear ownership of your School Management System, a number of issues arise; databases become inconsistent, updates go unnoticed and communication becomes confusing.
+When there is no clear ownership of your School Management System, a number of issues arise; databases become inconsistent, updates go unnoticed, and communication becomes confusing.
 Trevor acknowledged that their school struggled with this in the past:

 Without clear system ownership and responsibility structure, there is no clear understanding of how everything works together and moves forward.

 “A TASS manager came down one year, looked at our system and left shaking her head.
 We were not using nearly as many features as we could have been,” Trevor admits.
 “It’s always nice to get someone that’s not from your organisation to come in and say, ‘this system needs work’.”

 A great way to identify if your database is well managed is by conducting an internal or external audit - where you or someone from your school management system provider, deep dives into how the software is being used and maintained.

 Someone external who can take concerns to leadership without bias can often be the catalyst for important structural change.